sekipaolo/pypingdom/README.rst

     >>> client.update_check(check, {"paused": True})

-this will retrun True if an effective change was sent to the API and False otherwise (userful for idempotency usage, like ansible modules)
+this will return True if an effective change was sent to the API and False otherwise (useful for idempotent usage, like ansible modules)

 Delete a check: